-[Local Business Enterprise and Non-Discrimination in Contracting Ordinance.]
-2 3 Ordinance amending the San Francisco Administrative Code by amending Sections 14B.2, 14B.3, 14B.7, 14B.8, 14B.13 to (1) each fiscal year, require departments to set 4 aside not less than 50% of public works/construction contracts worth \$400,000 or less 5 and not less than 50% of other contracts worth \$100,000 or less for the Micro-Local 6 7 Business Enterprise Set Aside Program, (2) permit departments to designate Job Order 8 Contracts, without limitation as to dollar value, as set aside for the Micro-Local 9 Business Enterprise Set Aside Program in order to satisfy the department's 50% requirement, (3) require departments to report quarterly during the year 2010 and 10 thereafter yearly to the Board of Supervisors on the contracts set aside for the Micro-11 12 Local Business Enterprise Set Aside Program, and to cooperate with HRC's requests 13 for information to fulfill its reporting requirements, and (4) require Micro - LBEs that subcontract any portion of a set-aside contract to perform at least 25% of the contract 14 15 work, (5) create a SBA-LBE category, in addition to the Small and Micro-LBE categories, that gives contractors with income set with reference to Small Business 16 Administration limits a bid preference of 2% on contracts between \$5 million and \$20 17 18 million, and (6) contractors who achieve total LBE participation in excess of 35% of their established LBE subcontracting and subconsultanting goals are to be excepted 19 20 from satisfying good faith outreach requirements.
+[Local Business Enterprise and Non-Discrimination in Contracting Ordinance]

-NOTE: Additions are single-underline italics Times New Roman; deletions are strike through italics Times New Roman.
-Board amendment additions are double-underlined; Board amendment deletions are strikethrough normal.
+3 Ordinance amending the San Francisco Administrative Code by amending Sections 14B.2, 14B.3, 14B.7, 14B.8, 14B.13 and 14B.15 to (1) each fiscal year, require 4 5 departments to set aside not less than 50% of public works/construction contracts 6 worth \$400,000 or less and to establish a goal to set aside not less than 25% 50% of other contracts worth \$100,000 or less for the Micro-Local Business Enterprise Set 7 8 Aside Program, but the 25% goal shall become a requirement after 120 days.
+(2) permit departments to designate public works/construction Job Order Contracts, without 9 limitation as to dollar value, as set aside for the Micro-Local Business Enterprise Set 10 Aside Program in order to satisfy the department's 50% requirement, (3) require 11 departments to report quarterly during the year 2010 and thereafter yearly to the Board 12 of Supervisors on the contracts set aside for the Micro-Local Business Enterprise Set 13 Aside Program, and to cooperate with HRC's requests for information to fulfill its 14 reporting requirements, and (4) require Micro - LBEs that subcontract any portion of a 15 16 set-aside contract to perform at least 25% of the contract work, (5) create a SBA-LBE category, in addition to the Small and Micro-LBE categories, that gives contractors with 17 income set with reference to Small Business Administration limits a bid preference of 18 19 2% on contracts between \$400,000 \$5 million and \$20 million, except that in the case of contracts \$10 million and under, the 2% discount shall not apply if a Small or Micro-20 21 LBE would otherwise be the winning bidder or proposer, and (6) provide that subcontracting participation goals may be satisfied only with Small and Micro-LBEs, 22 except that if there are insufficient Small and Micro-LBEs available, the HRC Director 23 may set goals based on the availability of all LBEs and permit contractors to satisfy 24 those goals with SBA-LBEs, in addition to Small and Micro LBEs, or set separate goals 25

-Be it ordained by the People of the City and County of San Francisco:
+1 for Small and Micro-LBEs and SBA LBEs, (7) contractors who achieve total LBE

-Section 1.
-The San Francisco Administrative Code is hereby amended by amending Section 14B.1, to read as follows:
+- 2 participation on a bid or proposal in excess of 35% of their established LBE - 3 subcontracting participation and subconsulting goals are to be exempt excepted from - 4 satisfying good faith outreach requirements, and (8) total LBE participation on a bid or - 5 proposal is to be calculated using only Micro and Small-LBE contractors, joint venture - 6 partners and subcontractors and subconsultants, except that SBA-LBE subcontractors - 7 and subconsultants may be counted if the Director has established subcontracting - 8 goals for them on the contract.

-SECTION 14B.3.
-DEFINITIONS.
+NOTE:

-Architect/Engineering Contract" means an agreement for architectural, engineering, or other professional design, consulting or construction management services for a public work/construction project.
+- Additions are single-underline italics Times New Roman; deletions are strike through italics Times New Roman.
+Board amendment additions are double-underlined; Board amendment deletions are strikethrough normal. - Be it ordained by the People of the City and County of San Francisco: - 13 Section 1.
+The San Francisco Administrative Code is hereby amended by amending - 14 Section 14B.1, to read as follows: - 15 SECTION 14B.2.
+DEFINITIONS. - 16 Architect/Engineering Contract" means an agreement for architectural, engineering, or - 17 other professional design, consulting or construction management services for a public - 18 work/construction project.